JHess5-GSU/Homework1/README.md

     -   Firebase Authentication         -   Email and Password are working.
 Did not have enough time to add social media, but Twitter and Google login is technically enabled and ready to setup.

-    -   Global Messages                 -   Currently, all messages show to everyone. 'admin' role is added, but the text field and send button do not have logic for disappearing.

-    -   Send Messages                   -   Since I did not have time to set up User Roles, everyone that logs in can currently send messages in the chat.
+    -   Message Boards                  -   Four message boards are present.
+Each has their own chat, and messages now show date and time when sent.
+Image assets are hardcoded.

+    -   Navigation Bar                  -   Drawer at the top left includes a profile picture, and buttons for profile, settings, message boards, and signing out.

+    -   Profile Picture                 -   Profile picture is currently hardcoded, but could soon use firestore for custom, updatable pictures.
+Tappable to go to profile page.

+    -   Profile button/home             -   Takes you to the profile page, which has the profile pic, display name, and other info.

+    -   Settings button                 -   Takes you to the settings page, which has a log out

-    -   Sign Out                        -   Added a Drawer with a Log Out button.
-It will take you back to the login screen.
+    -   Sign Out                        -   It will sign you out and take you back to the login screen.

     -   Web and Android Platforms       -   I did not configure it for iOS as I do not have a setup yet for MacOS.

-    -   User Roles                      -   Firestore stores user role on registration.
-Default is customer.
-Can be changed to admin.

-    -   First and Last Name

 Things that are NOT working:

-    -   Login with Social Media         -   Did not have time.
-Twitter API key and secret are generated.
-Google SHA-1 generated and input into Firebase console.

-    -   Log Out Alert Dialog            -   Did not have a chance to implement.
+    -   Edit Display Name               -   Display name is shown, but currently not editable.
+Plan was to make it a text field that could be saved and then gets uploaded to user doc.

+    -   Social Media Profiles           -   No way to link profiles yet.
+Space on the profile page to add links.

 A screen recording is included.

 Thanks,
 Jason Hess

+# P.S.
+The images were all handcrafted by me, in MS Paint. :)

+To run it, you can extract to any directory and then open it in Android Studio.
+Or, you can use the screen recording, which shows the entire app in a little over a minute and is pausable.

+Things I plan to work on in the future:

+    -   Cleaner UI                      -   UI is not very pretty, but I am not a graphic artist nor UI expert.
+I could certainly improve that in the future.

+    -   Cleaner code                    -   Code is a little bit of a spaghetti mess, I could separate things into separate files/classes a little bit better in the future.

+    -   Prettier messages               -   Messages right now are very basic Paragraph/Text objects in a list.
+Could improve these with profile pictures, bubbles, etc.